When your teeth are in need of a

 The crown of the tooth is the white part that is visible in the mouth.
 The root of the tooth is the foundation under the gumline that attaches the tooth to the jawbone.
 The dentist files down the old crown and places a new, artificial crown on the stump that remains of the old crown.

-If there is too little tooth left, a plastic or metal abutment can be made under the crown, possibly also with a pin if the tooth is root canal treated.
-The crown can then be attached to the build-up.
+If there is not enough of the tooth remaining, a plastic or metal post can be placed under the crown, possibly along with a root post if the tooth has undergone root canal treatment.
+The crown can then be cemented onto the post.

 A great solution when your tooth is weakened